 At Actons, we will take away the burden of estate administration, allowing you the time to concentrate on what matters: the well-being of you and your family.

 Our experienced and understanding team will give you the support, clear advice and gentle guidance you need.

 Our team of specialist probate solicitors will steer you through all of the legal obligations that are placed on Executors.
 Where tax needs to be paid – we will make sure that the correct amount is paid, at the right time, and we’ll identify if there are any opportunities to reduce the amount of tax.

 We provide a range of estimated costs which you can access by clicking on the link below.
 For more information about how we can help and a personalised quote, please contact a member of our team below for a no-obligation discussion.

 The money, possessions, investments and property of a deceased person is called their "estate".

 No - even though you may been appointed in the Will, provided you have not started to administer the estate yourself.
-Once you are started to deal with the estate you must finish the estate administration.
-However as an executor you are always free to consult and take advice from a solicitor and the costs of this will usually be paid by the estate.
+Once you have started to deal with the estate you must finish the estate administration.
+However, as an executor you are always free to consult and take advice from a solicitor and the costs of this will usually be paid by the estate.

 "Actons’ team is led by Mandy Kelly, who routinely advises high-net-worth individuals on tax and inheritance matters."The Legal 500

 "I couldn't have been dealt with any better everyone was helpful would use Actons again saw Ruth originally then Cara.
 Both lovely people."A satisfied client

 "Great service lovely people and very easy to talk to, very understanding, would be delighted to recommend Actons to other people."Jane Walker